Made For Purchasing Managers

 TRAITS

-• Formability needs determine temper needed
+• Formability requirements determine the necessary temper

 • Tighter thickness tolerances than cold rolled steel